Mentorflare: The Do’s & Dont’s of Grad School

 Like if you suppose don't get into your top choice you should not be devastated.

-So it's okay to have a back plan.
+So it's okay to have a backup plan.
 So those are the top three things I think.

-You picked my dream school based on my research but when it came to the interviews it was a different story.
+You know I thought I had picked my dream school based on my research but when it came to the interviews it was a different story.

 Remember that when they're interviewing you you're also interviewing them and at any of these top schools you're going to receive a great education.

 Absolutely.
-I wanted to go back to Aditi's point about finances and talk a little bit about cost because I think cost is such a big factor in considering going back to school.
+I wanted to go back to Aditi's point about finances and talk a little bit about cost because I think cost is such a big factor and considering going back to school.

-So Andy I know that you have experience with scholarships so I'd love to hear a bit about your perspective on the cost of paying for law school.
+So Andy I know that you have experience with scholarships so I'd love to hear a bit about your perspective on the costs of paying for law school.

 So similar to how you negotiate a salary as long as you do it respectfully and accept that they might say no you can definitely try and negotiate the money.